HGustavs/LenaSYS/DuggaSys/microservices/microservice_connections.md

 The function updates the selected directory for a course.

 ## Input Parameters
-- Parameter: selectedDir
+- Parameter: selectDir
-   - Type: String
+   - Type: ?
    - Description: Describe parameter.
 Stored as *varchar(256)* in the database

 - Parameter: cid
-   - Type: String
+   - Type: int
-   - Description: Describe parameter.
-Stored as *int(11)* in the database
+   - Description: Stored as int(10) in the database

+- Parameter: action
+   - Type: ?
+   - Description: Specifies the action

 ## Calling Methods
 - POST